UPDATED: September 23rd, 2019

-Anyway, the free-to-join Clickfunnels affiliate program pays a 40% commission.
+Anyway, the free-to-join Clickfunnels® affiliate program pays up to a 40% commission.

 If you’re used to promoting products from Clickbank, that might seem a little on the low side.
 If you’re used to promoting products on Amazon, it will seem amazingly generous.

 Clickfunnels® is a tool that requires real-world resources like web servers, office space, development costs and paying their employees a salary.